Luna Network HSM Appliance Software 7.8.0

 sysconf snmp trap set command now defaults to "inform"

 Previously, sysconf snmp trap set -traptype command would default to "trap".
-This has changed with Luna Network HSM Appliance Software 7.7.0; which adds the option "inform", the new default.
+This has changed with Luna Appliance Software 7.7.0; which adds the option "inform", the new default.
 If you had any scripts that relied on the default setting, they should now be adjusted to explicitly set the -traptype.